- Importance of Open Source & Open Standards

 2 Asanović, K. and Patterson, D. Instruction Sets Should Be Free: The Case For RISC-V (EECS-2014-146), August 6, 2014.

-After the invention of RISC-V, many projects used it, including DARPA, in many places and many companies.
-DARPA has deep interest in promoting open source standards as they provide great benefits to US taxpayers in reducing the cost of advanced military system development, and also increases security by allowing the government to build their own trusted implementations at low cost.
-Note that several decades ago, the USAF developed the open standard MIL-STD-1750 16-bit processor ISA for military applications for the same reasons (https://en.wikipedia.org/wiki/MIL-STD-1750A).
+After the invention of RISC-V, many projects used it, including research programs funded by the Defense Advanced Research Projects Agency (DARPA), in many places and many companies.
+Open source standards provide great benefits to U.S. taxpayers in reducing the cost of advanced military system development, and also increases security by allowing the government to build their own trusted implementations at low cost.
+Note that several decades ago, the United States Air Force developed the open standard MIL-STD-1750 16-bit processor ISA for military applications for the same reasons (https://en.wikipedia.org/wiki/MIL-STD-1750A).

 The UC Berkeley ASPIRE Lab succeeded the Par Lab, and was led by Krste Asanović.
 It lasted from 2013 to 2018 and led to the building of several RISC-V compatible microprocessors.
 It had funding from DARPA as well as from many companies.
 The DARPA funding was basic research funding (6.1 category).

-All DARPA funding to universities is for unrestricted research with public dissemination of results.
-This contract is the standard model for all US Federal grants (DARPA, NSF, etc.) to universities, with results from the funded work published in the open literature and made accessible to the public at large, worldwide.
-The government retains rights to use any technology developed in the research, but otherwise does not restrict the technology.
+Basic research funding to universities is largely for unrestricted research with permission to publically disseminate the results.
+This contract is the standard model for U.S. federal grants to universities, and allows for results from the funded work to be published in the open literature and made accessible to the public at large, worldwide.
+The government retains rights to use any technology developed in the research, but, unless explicitly stated, does not restrict the technology.

-A related DARPA Photonics project predates RISC-V, and was started at MIT in 2006.
-The primary target of that research was developing the integrated silicon photonics.
-Later stages of funding at both MIT and Berkeley were used to build prototype chips, which included RISC-V cores as infrastructure to demonstrate the photonic links.
+A related DARPA photonics program predates RISC-V and funded research at MIT in 2006.
+The research supported the development of integrated silicon photonics.
+Later stages of funding at MIT and Berkeley were used to build prototype chips, which included RISC-V cores as infrastructure to demonstrate the photonic links.

 In all of these funded projects, the RISC-V ISA specification and RISC-V open-source cores were not a contract deliverable.
 RISC-V was just the infrastructure separately developed to support the funded research.

 While DARPA did not fund the original RISC-V ISA definition, DARPA funding played a significant role in its later development.
-DARPA continues to support and leverage the open source RISC-V ISA as well as numerous open source software applications as a best practice for the US government.
-The linked article on the SSITH Voting Machine and DOD presentation by Linton Salmon detail some of the areas where DARPA supports RISC-V.
+The linked article on the SSITH Voting Machine and DOD presentation by Linton Salmon detail some of the areas where DARPA research continues to support RISC-V.

 The RISC-V Foundation (www.riscv.org) was founded in 2015 to build an open, collaborative community of software and hardware innovators based on the RISC-V ISA.
 The RISC-V Foundation, a non-profit corporation controlled by its members, directs the future development and drives the adoption of the RISC-V ISA.
 Members of the RISC-V Foundation have access to and participate in the development of the RISC-V ISA specification and extensions as well as related hardware and software.
 The Foundation has a Board of Directors composed of member representatives as well as a Technical Committee of work group leaders.